4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 ### Reliability in general

 Principles of Reliable Data Transfer
-- THis was more important to listen to, rather than note down. rec is availabl
+- This was more important to listen to, rather than note down. rec is available

 ---
 RDT 2.0 cont.